pabloariasal/pabloariasal.github.io/_posts/2018-06-26-std-variant.md

 }
 ~~~

-This isn't precisely first semester programming class, but I assure you that it looks much more scary that it really is.
+This isn't precisely first semester programming class, but I assure you that it looks much more scary than it really is.
 For the above code to make any sense there are two language features that need to be understood: parameter packs and closure classes.
 Let's revisit them very quickly.

 # Parameter Packs